 “I don’t know how you do it all.”

 How many times have you heard these words?
 More than you can count I’m sure.
 Do you ever just want to scream, “I don’t”?
 Have you ever secretly felt like you could shatter into a million pieces but quickly realize that would only leave another mess?
-As a busy homeschool mom, it’s an easy place to get to.
-We give and give until there’s just nothing left.
+As a busy homeschool mom, we give and give until there’s just nothing left.
 Sometimes we become so immersed in homeschool life that we forget about our own needs.
+(Make sure you get to the very end and download my FREE printable journal just for the homeschool mom!)

 Have you become so transformed into the homeschool mom that you’ve lost yourself?
 I think most of us have been there.
-Here’s the thing though, you can rediscover yourself……It takes some action, and it’s more of the marathon type of action than a sprint.
+Here’s the thing though, you can rediscover yourself……It takes some action, and it’s more of the marathon than a sprint.
 You are in this for the long haul, so just baby step your way to a better you!
-Here are 5 steps to taking care of yourself as a busy homeschool mom.
+Here are five steps to taking care of yourself as a busy homeschool mom.

 1).
 Eating Right